abnerabbey/counters/README.md

 Due my development times I saw some practices I could have included, but I would definetely include on conditions with more time and are the following:

-- More unit tests (My current development includes testable elements using protocols, dependency injection by initializers and properties, add them wouldn't require more effort on refactoring)
+- More unit tests (My current development includes testable elements using protocols, dependency injection by initializers and properties, add them wouldn't require more effort on refactoring).
+All existing test passing ✅

 - Constants structs/enums to have more control on identifiers, strings, static numbers like constants constraints